 Jacob bought land in Jefferson County, Tennessee in 1795, but by 1802 had purchased land in Claiborne County where he spent the rest of his life.

 A humble man, Jacob never owned more than a log cabin – yet he and 1000 other men collectively changed the course of history.

-Jacob passed away on March 4, 1833, an old man, with a Revolutionary War pension.
+Jacob passed away between September and December of 1835, an old man, with a Revolutionary War pension.
 Jacob’s pension application does not state that he was at Kings Mountain, but he is listed in Pat Alderson’s book, The Overmountain Men as has having served in that battle.

 Unfortunately, there is no comprehensive roster.

 The Over Mountain Men